dmlc/dgl/docs/source/guide/distributed-preprocessing.rst

       |-- author.txt
       |-- institution.txt

+Each file stores the partition assignment of the corresponding node type.
-Partition assignments of different node types are stored in the file of the same name whose contents are the partition IDs each node assigned to (row i is the partition ID of node i).
+The contents are the partition ID of each node stored in lines, i.e., line i is the partition ID of node i.

 .. code-block:: bash